Analytical study of The Lorenz system: existence of infinitely many periodic orbits and their topological characterization: The existence of a heteroclinic trefoil

 The cross section we use is modified from the one commonly used in numerical studies which has a constant $z$ coordinate, and is reminiscent of Sparrow's study of the local $z$ maxima along orbits \cite{Sparrow}.
 It remains a section also at parameter values for which the regular section fails to be one.

-\begin{proposition} There exists an open simply connected domain $A$ of parameters, for which at any point $(\beta,\sigma,\rho)$ there exists a two dimensional topological rectangle $R\subset \mathbb{R}^3$ with interior transverse to the Lorenz flow, so that the forward orbit of any point in $\mathbb{R}^3$ that does not limit onto one of the singular points meets $R$. \end{proposition}
+\begin{proposition} There exists an open simply connected domain $A$ of parameters, where for any parameter $(\beta,\sigma,\rho)$ there exists a two dimensional topological rectangle $R\subset \mathbb{R}^3$ with interior transverse to the Lorenz flow, so that the forward orbit of any point in $\mathbb{R}^3$ that does not limit onto one of the singular points meets $R$. \end{proposition}

 \begin{proof} We start by considering the hyperbolic paraboloid

 Which is the set of points for which $\dot{z}=0$, containing the three singular points.
 The paraboloid $\mathcal{P}$ divides $\R^3$ into two components, we call the part of $\R^3\setminus\PP$ above the origin the inside and the other component the outside.